Combinatorial properties of Newton maps: Newton graphs from Newton maps

 We must establish some notation for the following proposition from \cite{BFH}.
 Let $f:\Gamma_1\to\Gamma_2$ be a graph map.
-For each vertex $v$ of $\Gamma_1$, choose a neighborhood $U_v\subset\S^2$ such that all edges of $\Gamma_1$ that enter $U_v$ terminate at $v$, the vertex $v$ is the only vertex in $U_v$, and the neighborhoods $U_v$ and $U_w$ are disjoint for $v\neq w$; we may assume without loss of generality that in local cordinates, $U_v$ is a round disk of radius $1$ that is centered at $v$, that the intersection of any edge with $U_v$ is either empty or a radial line segment, and that $f|_{U_v}$ is length-preserving.
-Make analogous assumptions for $\Gamma_2$.
+For each vertex $v$ of $\Gamma_i$ with fixed $i\in\{1,2\}$, choose a neighborhood $U_v\subset\S^2$ such that all edges of $\Gamma_i$ that enter $U_v$ terminate at $v$, the vertex $v$ is the only vertex of $\Gamma_i$ in $U_v$, and the neighborhoods $U_v$ and $U_w$ are disjoint for all vertices $v\neq w$ in $\Gamma_i$.
+We may assume without loss of generality that in local coordinates, $U_v$ is a round disk of radius $1$ that is centered at $v$ and that the intersection of any edge of $\Gamma_i$ with $U_v$ is either empty or a radial line segment.
+Without loss of generality, we may assume that $f|_{U_v}$ is length-preserving for all vertices $v$ in $\Gamma_1$.